-The preserve is part of the Rock Creek preservation system, which conserves more than 460 acres of land.
+The preserve is part of the Rock Creek preservation system, which conserves more than 460 acres.

 Cultural resources protected at the preserve include part of a reservation granted to the daughters of a Potawatomi woman named Marie Bailly in 1832.

 A 211-acre portion of the site was dedicated as an Illinois Nature Preserve in 1989.
-This dedication provides permanent protection for the natural resources at the preserve.
+This dedication provides permanent protection for the preserve's natural resources.

 PLAN YOUR ADVENTURE ON THIS PRESERVE'S INTERACTIVE MAP

 Raccoon Grove Nature Preserve protects a diversity of habitats, including forest, prairie, savanna, wetland and a portion of Rock Creek.

 Wildlife found at the preserve includes the tiger salamander and more than 80 bird species, including the scarlet tanager and eastern wood-pewee.

 The preserve is also home to a variety of plant species, including white, bur and black oak, shagbark hickory and sugar maple trees.
 It also features a spectacular display of spring wildflowers, such as blue-eyed Mary and Virginia bluebell.

 The site is managed with invasive species control and prescribed burning to protect and enhance its natural resources.
 Learn more about the District’s land management activities.